 In this course students are introduced to psychopathology and, in collaboration with pharmacology, to the biologic bases of behavior in children and adults through lectures, clinical case conferences and discussions.
 Videotapes of patient interviews and films are shown to illustrate the clinical presentations of the major psychiatric disorders.
 In preparation for clinical rotations, students learn to recognize major psychiatric disorders and appreciate the psychological and behavioral concomitants of medical illnesses.
 Students learn how to conduct a psychiatric evaluation, including the mental status exam.

 Third Year – Clerkship

-During a required six-week clerkship, students gain further knowledge regarding the common major and minor psychiatric disorders, and develop and improve their clinical skills in history-taking, performing the mental status examination, and developing differential diagnostic and treatment plans.
+During a required five-week clerkship, students gain further knowledge regarding the common major and minor psychiatric disorders, and develop and improve their clinical skills in history-taking, performing the mental status examination, and developing differential diagnostic and treatment plans.
 Empathic understanding of patients with mental illness and an appreciation of the biopsychosocial principles of the management of psychiatric and behavioral disorders are emphasized.

 The clerkship may be taken at one of many sites.
 Students are assigned patients and are expected to function as an important part of the treatment team.
 Students are responsible for patient evaluations under close faculty supervision and participate in treatment planning and case conference presentations.
 Students may be assigned on-call responsibilities during this clerkship.

 Fourth Year – Electives

 Electives are offered in several different locations including child and adolescent services, adult and geriatric inpatient services, and consultation-liaison services.
 Students may also participate in one of the department's many research programs or pursue an independent library research project.

 The department of Psychiatry has multiple clinical sites that allow students the unique opportunity to study a wide range of psychopathology under the close supervision of dedicated and experienced faculty at various facilities, including: